carbon-language/carbon-lang/llvm/docs/Reference.rst

 :doc:`MemTagSanitizer`
   Security hardening for production code aiming to mitigate memory related vulnerabilities.
-Based on ARMv9 Memory Tagging Extension.
+Based on the Armv8.5-A Memory Tagging Extension.

 :doc:`Dependence Graphs <DependenceGraphs/index>`
   A description of the design of the various dependence graphs such as